Merkuryo/devops-with-docker/README.md

 - **1.5 Sizes of Images** ✓ - Comparing Ubuntu and Alpine image sizes
 - **1.6 Hello Docker Hub** ✓ - Finding documentation on Docker Hub
 - **1.7 Image for Script** ✓ - Building a custom Docker image with Dockerfile
+- **1.8 Two Line Dockerfile** ✓ - Using ENTRYPOINT with default CMD arguments

 ## Repository Structure